 -

-The content of this blog is Uncopyrighted.
+The textual content of this blog is Uncopyrighted.
 I, Chris Frey,

-put all my blog posts here into the public domain.
+put all my blog posts here into the public domain, unless

 - I don't believe that the world owns my creation.
 I believe that God owns my creation, because He is the source of every possibility of creating anything.
 Without God, nothing would exist.